Who Were The Mont’E Prama Giants?

 Madau, Fonni

-Madau is a complex of four tombs, very well-preserved, where the dead were buried together, as a common tradition in the Nuragic culture.
+Madau is a complex of four tombs, very well-preserved, where the dead were buried together.
+This was a common tradition in the Nuragic culture.
 Old legends say that this was the tomb of mythological heroes and that people used to sleep there to receive their “strength and advice”.

 Head over to my post A Useful Guide To Fonni.